8 January 2017

 The resulting takeaway coffee was a bonus and I centrainly needed it when I saw the steep, muddy steps leading up to the race start.
 Even without swirling fog they’d have been a challenge.
 Somehow I made it to the top without slipping, tripping or spilling a single drop of coffee.
 I couldn’t help thinking coming down was going to be harder though.

-The start along with all the running club flags was set up on a small strip of field with rough grass surrounded by trees and scrub.
+The start was set up on a small strip of field with rough grass surrounded by trees and scrub.
 As the name suggests, this area was once farmland but, during the 1970’s and 1980’s it was developed as a suburb of Winchester.
 The name also conjures up images of short legged furry animals with white stripes lined up in cages but there are no actual badgers at Badger Farm, as far as I can tell.
 In fact, the new parish was named after the original tennant farmer William Badger.

 What I’d like to have done next was wander off and explore but the fog, rather than clearing, seemed to be getting worse.
 Perhaps if this had been somewhere familiar, where I knew the trails, I’d still have gone for a wander but here, with the rough, uneven grass muddy and slippery in places and visibility just a few yards, it didn’t seem like a good idea.
 After all, I hadn’t even been able to find the pond at Janesmoor last time and I knew that area fairly well.
 In the end I stood around chatting to other spectators, hopping from foot to foot trying to keep warm and wishing they’d finish soon.

 Most of the spectators were crowded around the finish line, meaning my photo opportunities there would be poor to none.
 A few others were hanging around a little way off looking in the opposite direction.
 After speaking to one I found out the course ran past this spot before looping back to the finish.
 It looked like the best place to stand to get some action shots.
 After an interminable wait, the first of the runners came past.
-Jamie was the first Spitfire to appear, followed by Luis, who seemed to be having the same problem with his fogged up glasses as I was.
+It must have been my lucky day because I managed to get a few more photos of Commando.

 As Commando is training for the Southampton Half Marathon and the Vancouver Marathon, this wasn’t quite the end of his running for the morning.
 He had a cunning plan up his sleeve.
 As we drove back through the fog towards Eastleigh he explained it to me.
 At Lakeside, we parked up and he left me to drive the car home while he ran back.
 If that’s not dedication then I don’t know what is?